Learn more about the experience that inspired this site.

 We felt hope.
 So much so, that my dad wrote “hope” on the white board of the exam room.”

 This “hope” proved no moonshot.
 Within a few months of my targeted, multi-drug treatment, my scan revealed the tumors on my liver, ribs, back and pelvis were blackened and dying.
 Several months later, my cancer was in full remission (No Evidence of Disease)—a remarkable reversal from where I had started.

 That day in the doctor’s waiting room, hope had arrived for my family and I. Of course, I believe that because of my faith in God, I already had hope—a hope that can never be taken away, even if incurable cancer cuts short my life (and some day it might).
 Like it says in Psalm 71:14, “As for me, I will always have hope.”
 Yet, receiving hope from the medical world that day was a huge boost—something I see not just as coincidental, but an extension of God’s hope.

 Photo by Ted Wilcox

-In 2017, we started a non-profit organization called “Hope Has Arrived” to help others facing cancer experience the same hope we have—both spiritually and medically.
+In 2017, we started a non-profit organization called “Hope Has Arrived” to help others facing cancer experience the same hope we have.
 Our purpose is to help survivors—and their families—find hope, strength and peace in their fight against cancer.
-We also want to help them discover the latest cancer breakthroughs, like genomic sequencing.
+We want them to find medical hope and especially spiritual hope, a type which can never be defeated.
 Our desire is to empower them to live a life overflowing with hope—not just a trickle, but springing forth like an artesian well from the deepest parts of who they are.